Here are 30 Unforgettable Family Christmas Traditions to Start Now.

 A cookie exchange is when you cook up a ton of one kind of cookie and you essentially meet up with a lot of other people that have their type of cookie.

 Then you swap different types of cookies!
 I ended up going home with 20 different types of cookies.

 This is a great idea because it is very easy to make a lot of one type of cookie, but it is difficult and time-consuming to make 20 different recipes.
 This way you get a lot of different cookies without all the work.

 29 – Have a Christmas Pajama Party

 Pajama parties are a lot of fun and they aren’t just for kids.
 This year I am looking forward to a fun Christmas pajama themed party.

 Make sure you have some Christmas treats and pick out a fun Christmas movie too.

 My children look forward to opening the advent calendar each day!
 I swear they wake up early just for this calendar.

-The last few years we have loved the LEGO advent calendar.
+For the last few years, we have loved the LEGO advent calendar.
 They get to count down and make the LEGO each morning!

 There are a lot of reusable calendars too, but this is definitely one of the best traditions we have started.